Newbigin House seeks the good of the city by developing leaders through theological education.

 With the blessing of his children, Newbigin House of Studies continues to champion his vision of a missionary movement to the West.
 Emerging from City Church San Francisco and partnering with churches and institutions in urban centers across the U.S. and the U.K., Newbigin House seeks to embody the spirit of Lesslie Newbigin in our 21st century context.

 Newbigin House of Studies, named for missionary-theologian Lesslie Newbigin (1909-1998), seeks the good of the city by developing leaders through theological education.1 Emerging from City Church San Francisco and partnering with churches and institutions across the U.S. and the U.K., our faculty of pastor-scholars have rich experience in church planting and revitalization, social justice ministry, vocational discipleship, counseling and pastoral care.
 We provide resources for spiritual growth through our Fellows program for lay people and through conferences and special events.
-We are partners in special Master of Arts (M.A.) and Master of Divinity (M.Div.) degrees offered by Western Theological Seminary that focus on urban church planting.
+We offer graduate level courses that apply toward advanced standing with credit in Master of Arts (M.A.) and Master of Divinity (M.Div.) degree programs.

 The great missionary, pastor and theologian Lesslie Newbigin taught that “the church is mission.”
 It “exists by mission as a flame exists by burning.”
 The contemporary church is in desperate need of leaders who are capable of planting new churches or revitalizing churches in decline.
 According to Newbigin, spiritual renewal will only happen when “local congregations renounce an introverted concern for their own life, and recognize that they exist for the sake of those who are not members, as sign, instrument and foretaste of God’s redeeming grace for the whole life of society.”
 Newbigin House seeks to redevelop a vision for mission within our churches by training and mentoring a new generation of missional leaders, in partnership with the church and the seminary.